Automorphisms of del Pezzo surfaces in characteristic 2: Automorphism groups of del Pezzo surfaces of degree

-This section consists of two parts.
+This section consists of three parts.
 In the first part, we collect various restrictions on the group $G(X) = \Aut(X)/\langle \beta \rangle$ arising from the geometry of $X$.
 In the second part, we give an explicit description of $\Aut(X)$ in terms of Equation \eqref{equation} and use it to classify all surfaces where $G(X)$ is non-trivial and to determine the group $\Aut(X)$ in every case.
+In the third part, we compare our classifiction with the classification in characteristic $0$ from \cite[Table 8.14]{CAG} and use this to determine the conjugacy classes of all elements in $\Aut(X)$ (see Table \ref{tbl:autodp1} in the Appendix).
 Throughout, we assume $p = 2$.